ahawker/common-service-interface-example/docs/ci.md

 If a phase results in a **FAILURE** or **ERROR**, the job/stage it's defined in will have the same result.

-### Stage: "Docker: Test"
+### Stage: "Docker: Isolated"

 The first stage of the CI workflow.
 This stage is responsible for building a Docker image used to run linters and isolated tests.
 This is done by invoking the following targets:

-* `cri docker:build-test` - Build Docker test image
+* `cri docker:build-isolated` - Build Docker isolated image
-* `cri docker:push-test` - Push Docker test image to repository
+* `cri docker:push-isolated` - Push Docker isolated image to repository

-Within those two targets, a Docker image is built, using `--target test`.
-This means that the `Dockerfile` must use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) and support a `test` stage.
-The goal of this Dockerfile stage is to build an image that is capable of running both `cri test:all` and `cri lint:all` targets.
+Within those two targets, a Docker image is built, using `--target isolated`.
+This means that the `Dockerfile` must use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) and support a `isolated` stage.
+The goal of this Dockerfile stage is to build an image that is capable of running both `cri test:isolated` and `cri lint:all` targets.

-This is a separate Dockerfile stage as the dependencies necessary to run linting checks and tests **SHOULD NEVER** be available in a production image.
+This is a separate Dockerfile stage as the dependencies necessary to run linting checks and isolated tests should **NEVER** be available in a production image.

+**Expectations:**

+* This stage will run on **ALL** branches and **ALL** pull-requests.
+* This stage is expected to tag the Docker image appropriately so it can be deployed into a isolated environment.

 **Conditions:**